David Kirkpatrick (producer)

-Kirkpatrick founded the MIT Center for the Future of Storytelling in 2008 and the Story Summit in 2019.
-He has authored several books, including The Address of Happiness, The Dog with Steven James Taylor, and The Adventures of Merlin to be published in 2023.
+Kirkpatrick set up the MIT Center for the Future of Storytelling in 2008 and the Story Summit in 2019.
+He has written two books, The Address of Happiness and The Dog with Steven James Taylor.

 Biography

 Kirkpatrick was raised in Hudson, Ohio.
 In 1969, he graduated from Hudson High School.
 In 2015, he was inducted into the school's Distinguished Hall of Fame.